 According to park guest surveys, roller coasters remain the top-rated ride of interest to park guests, and new coasters deliver big thrills.

 With 12 roller coasters, four giant swings, four towering rides and, many more unique experiences to excite visitors, parks across the country are ready for a season filled with fun.

 Family entertainment centers are a segment of the attractions industry that continues to grow and expand, offering an array of experiences from golf and go-karting to ziplines and trampolines.

-Families can also soak up the fun at dozens of water parks, with many new water slides and water attractions making a splash all season long.
+Families can also soak up the fun at dozens of water parks, with many water slides and water attractions making a splash all season long.

-Discover what's new here:
+Discover family fun here:

 Calgary Zoo opens Panda Passage exhibit for its two new adult pandas and two panda cubs.
 Panda Passage enhances the habitat that formerly housed the zoo's Komodo dragons and rhinoceroses. calgaryzoo.com

 Canada’s Wonderland in Vaughan opens two new rides and an expanded play and splash area for children.
 “Lumberjack” is a thrill ride that takes guests to heights of 75 feet on two swinging-axe pendulums, propelling them in 360-degree loops.
 “Flying Canoes” is an interactive family ride that allows passengers to control their adventure on two-person canoes that rotate around a circuit.
 In addition, Splash Island’s children’s pool in Splash Works will double in size and feature several new interactive spray features. canadaswonderland.com